| Title: | Variational Bayes for Fast and Accurate Empirical Likelihood Inference |

 C_FC: VB Posterior Variance-Covariance (Cholesky) at final iteration.
 A lower-triangular matrix of size p x p

 mu_FC_arr: VB Posterior Mean for each iteration.
-A matrix of size p x (iters + 1)
+A matrix of size p x (SGD_iters + 1)

 C_FC_arr: VB Posterior Variance-Covariance (Cholesky) for each iteration.
-An array of size p x p x (iters + 1)
+An array of size p x p x (SGD_iters + 1)

 compute_GVA